Mandatory climate-related disclosures

 Organisations that must make disclosures

-Around 170 financial market participants in New Zealand will be required to produce climate-related disclosures.
-These climate reporting entities include:
+Around 170 financial market participants in New Zealand are required to produce climate-related disclosures.
+Climate reporting entities include:

-• All registered banks, credit unions, and building societies with total assets of more than $1 billion.
+• Registered banks, credit unions, and building societies with total assets of more than $1 billion.

-• All managers of registered investment schemes (other than restricted schemes) with greater than $1 billion in total assets under management.
+• Managers of registered investment schemes (other than restricted schemes) with greater than $1 billion in total assets under management.

-• All licensed insurers with greater than $1 billion in total assets or annual gross premium revenue greater than $250 million.
+• Licensed insurers with greater than $1 billion in total assets or annual gross premium revenue greater than $250 million.

 • Large listed issuers of quoted equity securities or quoted debt securities.
 An equity issuer is large if the market price of all of its equity securities exceeds $60 million and a debt issuer is large if the face value of its quoted debt exceeds $60 million.
 Issuers listed on growth markets are excluded from the climate reporting entity definition.